-We have taken a typical scenario with peak energy usage in morning and evening with a total energy usage per day of 30kWh.
+We have taken a typical scenario with peak energy usage in the morning and evening with a total energy usage per day of 30kWh.
 Energy rates were assumed to be a flat rate of 30 cents per kWh and a feed-in tariff of 5 cents per kWh.

-Solar and Battery Solution
+Solar and Battery Solutions

 We have analysed the impact of a 6.6kW solar system with a 10kWh solar battery on a household with 30kWh of daily usage following the profile in the above graph.
-Together the solar and battery system would cover 66% of the energy requirements of the house (increasing from 39% from 6.6kW of solar panels only).
+Together the solar and battery system would cover 66% of the energy requirements of the house (increasing from 39% to 6.6kW of solar panels only).

 The battery is recharged completely on 98.5% of the days.
-Given the high cost of batteries we recommend including enough solar panels to reach at least an 80% battery utilisation.
+Given the high cost of batteries, we recommend including enough solar panels to reach at least an 80% battery utilisation.

 See the below table which summarises the outcome of the above scenario.
 The key takeaway is that the payback period for the solar battery is 13 years.
-Most solar batteries on the market are only warrantied for 5 to 10 years, so in this scenario it is likely that the solar battery will not be able to pay for itself during its lifetime.
+Most solar batteries on the market are only warrantied for 5 to 10 years, so in this scenario, it is likely that the solar battery will not be able to pay for itself during its lifetime.

 |6.6kW Solar & 10kWh battery||